Workers in Chilean malls call on government to shutter shops

 “We feel very exposed because even though there are fewer people circulating, this mall is a general thoroughfare and many foreigners come through,” she said.

-Evelyn Matthei, the mayor of Providencia, said the council had approved a bylaw to close all stores in the Costanera Centre except for pharmacies and supermarkets from Wednesday.
+Evelyn Matthei, the mayor of Providencia, said the council had approved a bylaw to close all stores in the Costanera Center except for pharmacies and supermarkets from Wednesday.

 In La Florida suburb, home to another massive shopping mall, the mayor issued instructions for it to close at 4 p.m.